Maughan-Lab/fabrial/README.md

 Fabrial does very little on its own, but it can be extended through plugins that add new sequence actions.

 Fabrial plugins on [PyPi](https://pypi.org/) are generally prefixed with `fabrial-`.
 If you install a plugin with `pip`, Fabrial will recognize it automatically.
+Plugins can be also be installed

-Local plugins can also be installed through the settings menu.
+Local plugins can be installed through the settings menu.
+Note that if a plugin is installed in both the current environment and in the **`plugins`**

 If no plugin exists for your use case, you can also [write your own](./doc/plugin_guide/plugin_guide.md)!